Enquire

 18km (11miles), 340m (1115ft) of ascent

-• Day 11 – Laxay to Stornaway
+• Day 11 – Laxay to Stornoway

 Your last days walking starts by heading back across the moorland, meandering around lochs and hills, Cnoc Mòr Shòbhail (132m) and Stèiseal (116m) being the first two hills.
 You will summit Oidreabhal (107m) before dropping down to Achamore, one of the few landlocked villages on Lewis.
-From Achamore, it is road walking the rest of the way to Stornaway.
+From Achamore, it is road walking the rest of the way to Stornoway.
 The scenery will be as you’ve already enjoyed, lochs and hills with the occasional woodland, with trails to explore if time and energy permit.
-Once you reach Stornaway, make for Lews Castle, the official end of the Hebridean Way.
+Once you reach Stornoway, make for Lews Castle, the official end of the Hebridean Way.
 Congratulations, what an amazing achievement!

 22km (14miles), 460m (1505ft) of ascent